Coronavirus – What you need to know

 - There are limited farm tracks only, some of which are in rough condition.
 Please keep to tracks at all times.

-- The best access is from Mary Duncan Reserve (off Port Hills Road).
+- The best access is from Duncan Park (off Port Hills Road).
 Follow the pipe to the gate into the Linda Woods Reserve.
 Access from Horotane Valley Road has been temporarily closed as we develop a safe pedestrian route.

 - Access is also available from the Summit Road and from Rapaki track.